Siveen3/Web-Crawler-and-indexing-system-/README.md

 # Distributed Web Crawling and Indexing System

-This project is a cloud-based distributed web crawling and indexing system developed as part of the CSE354: Distributed Computing course at Ain Shams University, Faculty of Engineering (Spring 2025).
+This project is a cloud-based distributed web crawling and indexing system

 ## Overview